-The port is approx 70 km upstream from the city, on river's estuary, and consists of two parts - Outer Port (tidal deep-water harbour) and Inland Port (non-tidal harbour accessible via sea locks).
+The port is approx 70 km upstream from the city, on river's estuary, and consists of two parts - Outer Port (tidal deep-water harbor) and Inland Port (non-tidal harbour accessible via sea locks).
 Outer Port serves mainly Ro-Ro ships (car carriers).
 Railway links directly the Ro-Ro ramps.
 Inland Port is ranked Germany's largest non-tidal harbour and is accessed via two sea locks (seeschleuse).
 The large lock has around 3,3 km long quayside with facilities, almost all of which are rail-linked.
 As storage facilities, Port Emden has over 100,000 m2 warehouse (enclosed storage) space and 900,000 m2 open-air storage.

 The seaport has annual turnover round 6,3 million cargo tons, with major transhipments being cars, forestry products, wind turbines (for German Bight offshore wind farms).
 Emden is ranked Europe's 3rd largest car export port (after Zeebrugge and Bremerhaven) and is homeport for Volkswagen Group (serving company's new vehicles distribution).
 In 2017, the port handled 1,92 million vehicles (compared to 1,407 million in 2015).

-As cruise port, Emden is not so popular, but is surely one of the best-known stops for Meyer Werft-built new cruise liners during their conveyance for sea trials from the Papenburg shipyard to North Sea.
+As cruise port, Emden is not so popular but is surely one of the best-known stops for Meyer Werft-built new cruise liners during their conveyance for sea trials from the Papenburg shipyard to North Sea.
 Also from or via Emden in Papenburg arrive all pre-fabricated hull- and superstructure blocks and modules used for the vessels' construction (drydock assembly).

 Next is listed AIDAnova ship's Ems River conveyance schedule (2018) that shows cruising times along the route.